Tag archive for: DUMG

 - Objective: Screening assistance

-- Advantages: screening assistance based on the patient's age or condition; tools available for use in the office
+- Pros: Screening guidance tailored to the patient’s age or medical condition; Tools available for use in the clinic

-- Quality assurance: The site has been tested by 27 general practitioners and 2 ophthalmologists.
-It has been developed based on the quality criteria of Netscoring and Hodge Sandvik.
+- Quality assurance: The website has been reviewed by 27 general practitioners and 2 ophthalmologists.
+It was developed based on the quality criteria of the Netscoring and Hodge-Sandvik scales.

-Kineclic.fr, created by Thomas Bonnin: a tool to aid understanding and prescription of physical therapy treatments
+Kineclic.fr, created by Thomas Bonnin: a tool to help understand and prescribe physical therapy treatments

-General practitioners communicate little with physical therapists.
+General practitioners rarely communicate with physical therapists.
 They have little training in physical therapy practices.
-The Kineclic website allows them to improve their understanding of physical therapy care and thus improve their practices in prescribing such care.
+The Kineclic website helps them better understand physical therapy care and, as a result, improve their practices regarding the referral of such care.

 - URL: https://www.kineclic.fr/